OpenTermsArchive/docs/content/contributing-terms.en.md

 }
 ```

-2. Fill the associated history file, as it is [documented](#terms-declaration-history).
+2. Move the documents declaration to the service [history file](#terms-declaration-history).

 ### Renaming a service

-If the service provider rename a service, the associated terms will become obsolete because it won't bear the new service name.
-To apply a service renaming, first proceed as a [terminated service](#handling-terminated-service) and then make a completely new [declaration](#declaring-a-new-service) of service with the new service name.
+We consider that a service provider renaming a service (for example, `Twitter` to `X`) is akin to terminating the previous service and opening a new one.
+Therefore, to apply a service renaming, open a pull request that both [terminates the previous service](#handling-terminated-service) and adds a new [service declaration](#declaring-a-new-service) with the new service name.
+You can reuse the `documents` part of the declaration, but should double-check that the selectors and URLs still match, as a service rename is most often accompanied by a new page layout, a new domain name, and sometimes entirely new terms.